 7 people taken to hospitals after 'raging' fire breaks out in Ang Mo Kio flat: SCDF

-SINGAPORE: Seven people were taken to hospitals after a "raging" fire broke out in a flat in Ang Mo Kio on Wednesday (Jun 16) morning, said the Singapore Civil Defence Force (SCDF).
+SINGAPORE: Seven people were taken to hospitals after a "raging" fire broke out in a flat in Ang Mo Kio on Wednesday morning (Jun 16), said the Singapore Civil Defence Force (SCDF).

+"An occupant from the burning unit was seen at the seventh-floor staircase landing and was safely evacuated by SCDF firefighters," said the agency.

+It added that about 130 residents from the fifth to ninth floor of the block were evacuated by the police and SCDF as a precautionary measure.

-The block also houses the AWWA Nursing Home, which is located from levels two to four.
+The block also houses the AWWA senior community home, which is located at levels two to four.

-The residents and staff members from the nursing home had self-evacuated before the firefighters arrived, said SCDF.
+Residents and employees at the home had self-evacuated before firefighters arrived, said SCDF.

-About 130 residents from the fifth to ninth floor of the block were later evacuated by the police and SCDF as a precautionary measure, it added.

-An occupant from the burning unit was seen at the staircase landing on the seventh floor, said SCDF.
-The individual was subsequently safely evacuated by firefighters, it added.
+One resident of the senior home felt unwell during the evacuation and was taken to the nearest hospital for observation, said Mr Sairam Azad, deputy director of AWWA Health and Senior Care.

 "A total of seven residents were conveyed to Singapore General Hospital, Khoo Teck Puat Hospital and National University Hospital for smoke inhalation and giddiness," said SCDF.